samstokes/samstokes.github.io/source/_posts/2016-10-10-startup-engineering-part-1.markdown

 comments: true
 hero_image: startup-engineering/determined-dog-running.jpg
 hero_image_alt: Determined dog running
+description: >
+  What should the engineering team of an early-stage startup care about?
+  Nimbleness, learning, sustainable speed.
 ---

 What should the engineering team of an early-stage startup care about?